Jesperdn/redditMe/README.md

 Written in Python using Requests and JSON

 ## Usage
+Either run
-Either run 'reddit_me.py [subreddit]' for a random post from that subreddit posted in the last 24h or use the following optional args:
+`reddit_me.py [subreddit]` for a random post from that subreddit posted in the last 24h or use the following optional args:

 ```
 For listings: